3neti/ayuda-docs/docs/opportunity.md

 - Job creation in digital services
 - Export of Philippine payment solutions

-**Opportunity:** SADP becomes a foundation for broader economic development.
+**Opportunity:** UDDF becomes a foundation for broader economic development.

 ## The Window is Open